 Third party only insurance provides the minimum level of cover it is legal to have in the UK.
-It provides the lowest level of cover and is also likely to be the cheapest type of cover.
+It provides the lowest level of cover and is also likely to be the cheapest type of business insurance cover.
 Third party only insurance covers:

 Are your vehicles driven by your employees in a private capacity?
 Do friends and family of your employees drive your vehicles?
 If so, you will need to have private use cover on your fleet policy.

 Do your vehicles carry tools and equipment your employees need to carry out their work?
 If so, you should consider whether your fleet policy needs to have carriage of own goods coverage.

 Do you want to protect your business from claims made by employees or members of the public involved in any accident or incident involving your vehicles?
 If you do, public liability and employee liability insurance cover can be a good idea as an addition to your fleet policy.